Robert Brett: Chairman of the Lieutenant Governor's Advisory Council

-In the first election of the responsible government age in 1888, Brett was elected to the Legislative Assembly of the North-West Territories as a member of the electoral district for Red Deer, defeating Alfred Brealey with 325 votes to 208.
+In the first election of the responsible government age in 1888, Brett was elected to the North-West Legislative Assembly as a member of the electoral district for Red Deer, defeating Alfred Brealey with 325 votes to 208.
 His nomination had taken place without his knowledge while he was on a trip in central Canada.
 He became a de facto leader of the government as chairman of the Lieutenant-Governor's Advisory Council.
 Robert Brett had a rivalry with long-time member Frederick Haultain.

-Lieutenant-Governor Joseph Royal did not provide the Assembly with significant autonomy, and instead viewed it as an advisory body.
-In 1889 Royal refused to allow the Assembly to decide how the territorial grant would be spent, a decision which caused the Advisory Council, including Brett, to tendered their resignations on October 29.
+Lieutenant-Governor Joseph Royal did not provide the assembly with significant autonomy, and instead viewed it as an advisory body.
+In 1889 Royal refused to allow the assembly to decide how the territorial grant would be spent, a decision which caused the Advisory Council, including Brett, to tender their resignations on October 29.
 Royal selected Brett as the leader of the new Advisory Council and provided Brett with clarity on the powers the Advisory Council could exercise, which included territorial finances.
-The expansion of power was viewed unfavorably by the Assembly which sought greater controls and expansion of responsible government.
-The Assembly passed a non-confidence motion directed towards the new Advisory Council only a few days later on November 9, 1889.
-Brett tendered his resignation to Royal, who refused it, however in the next week Brett was unable to gain control of the Assembly, and once again tendered his resignation, which was accepted by Royal on November 16.
+The expansion of power was viewed unfavourably by the assembly, which sought greater controls and expansion of responsible government.
+The assembly passed a non-confidence motion directed towards the new Advisory Council only a few days later on November 9.
+Brett tendered his resignation to Royal, who refused it; however, in the next week Brett was unable to gain control of the assembly, and once again tendered his resignation, which was accepted by Royal on November 16.

-Following the resignation, Royal attempted to govern independent of the Assembly on the advice of two selected officials, but his decision was disallowed by Federal Justice Minister John Sparrow David Thompson.
-Royal once again appointed Brett to lead the Advisory Council in January 1890, a decision which infuriated the majority of the Assembly which refused to appoint members of the Advisory Council to committees and support bills introduced by the Advisory Council.
+Following the resignation, Royal attempted to govern independent of the assembly on the advice of two selected officials, but his decision was disallowed by Federal Justice Minister John Sparrow David Thompson.
+Royal once again appointed Brett to lead the Advisory Council in January 1890, a decision which infuriated the majority of the assembly, which refused to appoint members of the Advisory Council to committees and support bills introduced by the Advisory Council.
 Brett continued to hold his position and, in 1891 with Advisory Council member John Felton Betts, travelled to Ottawa to advocate for constitutional change towards more responsible government.
-Brett and Betts left Ottawa believing they had failed to convince the government, but after John A. Macdonald's death, the changes came in 1892 with amendments to the North-West Territories Act providing that the lieutenant-governor could only expend monies on the advice of the Assembly.
+Brett and Betts left Ottawa believing they had failed to convince the government, but after John A. Macdonald's death, the changes came in 1892 with amendments to the North-West Territories Act providing that the lieutenant-governor could only expend monies on the advice of the assembly.

 Brett was returned by acclamation in the 1891 Northwest Territories general election as the member for Banff.
 Royal formed a new Advisory Council was formed under Frederick Haultain, which Brett was not a part of.
-During the upcoming session Brett advocated for the Assembly to choose the membership of the Advisory Committee rather than the lieutenant-governor, and the proposal was adopted a year later in 1892.
+During the upcoming session Brett advocated for the assembly to choose the membership of the Advisory Committee rather than the lieutenant-governor, and the proposal was adopted a year later in 1892.
 Brett was subsequently re-elected in 1894.